ktenzer/operator-helloworld/README.md

 ```$ sudo make docker-build docker-push IMG=quay.io/ktenzer/operator-helloworld:latest```

+Make the operator-helloworld image in your quay.io account public.
+Log into quya.io, click on the image.
+Under settings (on the left) there is option to make the image public.

 ### Deploy Operator to OpenShift Cluster
 By default the operator will be deployed to a project called operator-helloworld-system.
 You can change this by editing the ```config/default/kustomization.yaml``` file.